 Fire Regulations

-- Campfires on the Tahoe Rim Trail are prohibited.
-In the Tahoe Basin campfires are only allowed within designated campgrounds and only when fire restrictions are NOT in effect.
-The most recent information about fire restrictions can be found here.
+- Campfires are prohibited along the Tahoe Rim Trail.
+Within the Tahoe Basin, campfires are only permitted in designated campgrounds and only when fire restrictions are not in effect.
+For current fire restrictions, click here.

 Permits

-Updated 3/10/2026: All trail users entering Desolation Wilderness or using a campstove will need to obtain permits.
+Updated 3/20/2026: All trail users entering Desolation Wilderness or using a camp stove will need to obtain permits.
 Please respect the permit system to protect wilderness resources and mitigate wildfire risk.

 - The only location on the Tahoe Rim Trail requiring a permit for day use is Desolation Wilderness.
 Permits are free, self-issued and available at all trailheads entering the wilderness.
 For more information on Desolation Wilderness click here.